 Justice Commission of the Diocese of Maine

 Bishop Brown spoke of the formation of the Diocese of Maine’s Justice Commission in his statement on June 11, 2020.
-We are pleased to announce that the chair of the Justice Commission will be the Rev. Eleanor Prior of the Cathedral of St. Luke, Portland.
+The chair of the Justice Commission is the Rev. Eleanor Prior of the Cathedral of St. Luke, Portland.
 The commission will integrate existing committees and networks, such as Episcopal Peace Fellowship and the Committee on Indian Relations with new initiatives to equip us for the hard work of listening, learning, and joining together to work for racial justice.
 Thanks to everyone in the diocese who shared their views and provided input through the Faith & Race Survey.
 Read more about the survey results here.
 They will help guide the commission in its work with and for you.

 Diocesan Convention 2020

 The Justice Commission put forth several resolutions that were considered and adopted by the 201st Convention of the Diocese of Maine on October 17, 2020.
 The first two resolutions supported the Bishop’s creation of a new Justice Commission and Racial Justice Council and two related initiatives that adopt language contained in a letter to the Church on Breaking Free of White Supremacy and a Covenant to Root Out Racism.

 The letter, written by the Revs.
 Stephanie Spellers, Winnie Varghese, and Kelly Brown Douglas, expresses the belief that with God’s help, The Episcopal Church can become an instrument not of oppression but of God’s peace.
 The Covenant of Anti-Racism is a relationship of commitment between God and God’s people written in response to the death of George Floyd and others in police custody by the Rt.
 Rev. Deon Johnson of the Diocese of Missouri.